-For some time I’ve been convinced that at the heart of this are not the social divided between haves and have-nots, but the ideological war between socialism and capitalism.
+For some time I’ve been convinced that at the heart of this are not the social divide between haves and have-nots, but the ideological war between socialism and capitalism.
 Political parties are based on ideology, and ideologues always put their beliefs before the wellbeing of the people that they wish to impose them upon.

 For a long time I struggled with this.
 Why, I always asked myself, can society not operate on two tiers.
 A top, capitalist tier, focused on merit and growth, and a lower, socialist tier, offering an equitable baseline that determines the minimum standards that a civilised society is prepared to accept.
 Obviously, by utilising both ideologies the links between them become corridors of social mobility.
 Or maybe siphons.

 Of course everyone argues you can’t have two ideologies working in tandem, even though that’s exactly what the Labour Party was doing between 1997 and 2010.

 I’m not a capitalist.
 I’m not a socialist.
 I recognise the values and the flaws in both, and I have always sought to find the middle ground.
 But In not exactly a liberal either.

 Surely, I reasoned, a political party can be based on principles rather than ideologies.
 There must be some universal rights that everyone would want to sign up to.
 Or at the very least, most people.